xLSX285/EnterpriseG/README.md

 # Known "issues" with EnterpriseG/GN
 - EnterpriseG Insider Preview builds cannot be updated through Windows Update, you have to get another EnterpriseG ISO and perform an inplace upgrade.
 - EnterpriseGN cannot install cumulative updates online.
 You have to manually reconstruct these cumulative updates and install them offline via win10ui for example.
-- Factory resetting Windows will display an OOBE_EULA error during installation. **[How to fix (step 3)](https://www.howto-connect.com/fix-oobeeula-error-something-went-wrong-windows-10-or-11/)**
+- Factory resetting Windows will display an OOBE_EULA error during setup. **[How to fix (step 3)](https://www.howto-connect.com/fix-oobeeula-error-something-went-wrong-windows-10-or-11/)**
 - Factory resetting Windows will remove the additional registry keys that are responsible for Microsoft Account login support for EnterpriseG. **[Heres how to add them back super easily.](https://pastebin.com/ye0ZyPcu)**